boylesoftware/x2node-tutorial/src/TUTORIAL.md

     ...
 ```

-For now, you can create empty handler extensions and we will be filling them in as we progress in our tutorial.
-An empty extension, for example at `lib/handlers/products.js`, can be:
+For now, you can create empty handler extensions and we will fill them in as we progress through the tutorial.
+For example, an empty handler extension for products `lib/handlers/products.js`, would be:

 ```javascript
 'use strict';